cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ## Status of managed roles

-The CRD status includes a section for the managed roles' status, as shown below:
+The Cluster status includes a section for the managed roles' status, as shown
+below:

 ```yaml
 status: